unt-libraries/untl-metadata-documentation/docs/guides/system-qsg.rst

 Always add an explanatory note to the main title so that other editors or administrators can see the message from the Dashboard view and easily find these items.

-For examples of title notes, see :doc:`Issues with Items or Records </technical/completing-records.html#issues-with-items-or-records>`
+For examples of title notes, see :ref:`Issues with Items or Records <cm-issues>`

 There are a couple of general categories of problems.
 In each case, you should include information in the title to explain what the issue is/why the record is hidden.